Western Digital welcomes in zettabyte-scale era with Zoned Storage

 ZNS SSDs achieve these improvements by aligning ‘zones’ to the internal physical properties of the SSDs, eliminating inefficiencies in the placement of data.

-It has been created to help advance application development initiatives within the developer community as well as help data centre infrastructure engineers take advantage of Zoned Storage technologies.
+It has been created to help advance application development initiatives within the developer community as well as help data center infrastructure engineers take advantage of Zoned Storage technologies.

 The site includes information about software development libraries, tools, ZNS information, SMR resources and reference architectures that provide a unified framework to manage purpose-built ZNS SSDs and capacity-optimized SMR HDDs.